DistributedCollective/sovryn-perpetual-swap-liquidator/README.md

 Configure `TELEGRAM_BOT_SECRET` and `TELEGRAM_CHANNEL_ID` with the correct credentials of a telegram bot ([here's how you can create your own](https://core.telegram.org/bots#3-how-do-i-create-a-bot)) so that the liquidator can send you notifications* if something goes wrong.

+The `HEARTBEAT_LISTENER_URL` is a heartbeat listening API endpoint.
+[TheNurse](https://github.com/DistributedCollective/TheNurse) is a project that's being built for this.
+If there's a running instance of TheNurse at `https://thenurse.example.com`, then `HEARTBEAT_LISTENER_URL` would be set to `https://thenurse.example.com/api/heartbeats`

 ## Run it.

 The liquidator bot needs access to a mnemonic that represents a bip39 seed phrase, so it can create multiple wallet instances that can liquidate multiple traders concurrently.